 Timetable: You must be a benefits-eligible Cornell employee on the first day of classes.

 Permission: Permission to enroll must be obtained from supervisor, department head, and the instructor.

 Class registration: Courses are limited to those offered for credit through the School of Continuing Education and Summer Sessions.

 Space availability: As an employee, you are admitted on a space-available basis and may be asked to withdraw if space is required to accommodate regular Cornell students.

 - Register for courses through the School of Continuing Education and Summer Sessions.

 - Obtain approval of your supervisor, department head, and the course instructor.

-- You must comply with all regulations and procedures contained in the course brochure and must fulfill all registration requirements within the first two weeks of the semester.
+- You must comply with all regulations and procedures published on the course website and must fulfill all registration requirements within the first day of class.